Pomax/browser-based-web-editor/README.md

 With those prerequisites met:

 - clone this repo (or fork it and then clone that),
-- run `npm install` in the repo folder.
+- run `node setup` in the repo folder.

-Things should be cross-platform enough to work on Windows, Mac, and Linux by running `npm start` and then opening the URL that tells you things are running on.
+Once that finishes, things should be cross-platform enough to work on Windows, Mac, and Linux by running `npm start` and then opening the URL that tells you things are running on.

 The main page has a login link that uses github authentication (for now).
 After authenticating, you're dropped into what is basically a "profile-ish" view (which I'm sure will change in the future, but we're still in the PoC phase) where you can create new projects, load up projects you've made, and delete projects you no longer care about.